madinochkab/properties-project/README.md

-# basic project
+# Advanced project --> main branch
-using this project for all projects

-this is readme for a test project.
+this is readme for a Advanced project's Main branch. for core working dir

 Madina Siebenthal